 In cases of mergers of a domestic investment fund into another domestic investment fund to which the same partial exemption rate applies, there is no disclosure of hidden reserves either at the level of the investors or at the level of the investment funds involved, i.e. this process is tax-neutral.
-The same shall apply to the transfer of all assets of a domestic investment fund to a domestic investment stock corporation with variable capital or a sub-fund of a domestic investment stock corporation with variable capital.
 If the investors of the transferring investment fund receive a cash payment5 provided for in the merger plan, this shall be treated as a distribution.
 If the applicable partial exemption rate of the transferring investment fund differs from that of the acquiring investment fund, the investment share of the transferring investment fund shall be deemed to have been sold and the investment share of the acquiring investment fund shall be deemed to have been acquired.
 The profit from the notional sale shall only be deemed to have accrued as soon as the investment unit of the acquiring investment fund is actually sold.